opendr-eu/opendr/projects/perception/lightweight_open_pose/jetbot/README.md

 This demo can be also directly used on an NVIDIA [JetBot](https://github.com/NVIDIA-AI-IOT/jetbot).

 ## Instructions
-1. Install the additional requirements by running `pip3 install -r requirements.txt`
+1. Install the additional requirements by running `pip3 install -r requirements.txt`.
+   If you use obstacle detection/avoidance, please also install the appropriate version of [mxnet](https://mxnet.apache.org).
-2. Run either the `evaluate.sh` (for evaluation using Webots) or `jetbot.sh` (to run the demo on JetBot)
+2. Run either the `evaluate.sh` (for evaluation using Webots) or `jetbot.sh` (to run the demo on JetBot).

 To run the evaluation on your computer using Webots, please start the world contained in the project directory `simulation_pose`.
 Then you can run different evaluation by running `evaluate.sh`.